Right to recall laws in India: History

-States having Recall laws at Panchayat level
+States having recall laws at panchayat level

 Recall has been implemented at Panchayat level in the states of Uttar Pradesh, Uttarakhand, Bihar, Jharkhand, Madhya Pradesh, Chhattisgarh, Maharashtra and Himachal Pradesh<ref name="HP_Law".

 Recall has been implemented at Panchayat level in the states of Punjab since 1994 as provision of no confidence motion.

 Right To Recall Sarpanch is also recently passed for Haryana.

 The procedure of Recall over Sarpanch is a 2 step procedure which can be directly initiated by the citizens.
 After a lock-in period of 1–2 years varying from state to state, certain number of voters of the Gram Sabha need to submit their signatures / thumbprints and petition the Collector office.
 After verification of the signatures, a meeting of all the Gram Sabha members is organized and if majority of the Gram Sabha votes against the sitting Sarpanch, the Sarpanch is removed.

-Failure of Influence of Right to Recall laws at Panchayat level
+Failure of influence of right to recall laws at panchayat level

 Right to Recall has been in vogue in Uttar Pradesh since 1947 and in Madhya Pradesh for over a decade now but not exercised much at Gram Panchayats level, due to lack of awareness.

 In spite of villagers in these states having direct power to remove their Sarpanch, the corruption done by Sarpanch of these states is high and widespread.

-States having Recall laws at Municipal level
+States having recall laws at municipal level

 Recall has been implemented at Municipal level in the states of Madhya Pradesh, Chhattisgarh, Bihar, Jharkhand and Rajasthan.

-Right to Recall proposed bills for MP and MLA
+Right to recall proposed bills for MP and MLA

 Constitution (Amendment) Bill about Voter's right to recall elected representatives was introduced in Lok Sabha by C. K. Chandrappan in 1974 and Atal Bihari Vajpayee had supported this but the bill did not pass.

 This Right has been opposed by Election Commission of India and debated and highlighted in Indian politics.

 A private member bill, The Representation of the People (Amendment) Bill, 2016 was introduced by Varun Gandhi in Lok Sabha.

+Campaign for right to recall laws on PM and CM

+Rahul Chimanbhai Mehta an IIT Delhi graduate, activist and politician of India started first draft based campaign for right to recall laws on Prime Minister and Chief minister posts in India in 1999 after returning from United States.
+He proposed written drafts for recall of PM and CM in his book Vote Vapasi Dhan Vapasi.
+He floated a group named right to recall group in 2006 and started contesting elections to promote his drafts.

+After 3 years of formation of Right to Recall group, Mehta want to form a political party to give more publicity to his proposed drafts by using election as a tool and in 2019 he founded Right to Recall Party and became its national president.
+Mehta had contested various elections from Gandhinagar loksabha constituency and Ghatlodia assembly constituency to promote his drafts.